rpcodelearner/three_points/README.md

   * Medium - as per Thick, but many smaller bands
   * Fine - as per Medium, but the bands are thinner
   * Precision - check if the value crosses a given "level" within the pixel being considered.
 It considers a number of such "levels", also depending on the number of foci.
 This method takes longer.

+### Controls
+The foci number can be set by typing the value or by using the Up/Down arrow keys.
+In either case, the value is read after Enter is pressed or the (keyboard) focus is moved to another control.

+Pressing F5 triggers the computation of the foci and the drawing of the figure; this is useful with the "Random" foci pattern.